karbalaei/MDD_BP/TWAS/README.md

 ## 2) Build Gene-Level PLINK Files
 Prepares localized window boundaries for FUSION.
 This script uses a linear model to regress out known covariates (sex, population structure PCs, expression PCs) to yield "cleaned expression" residuals.
 It then applies a structural spatial filter, capturing all SNPs within a 1 Mb cis-regulatory window (500 kb upstream/downstream of the gene body) using parallel processing (BiocParallel).

-Outputs: Thousands of independent gene subdirectories stored in {subregion}_gene/bim_files/ containing localized PLINK inputs with expression residuals designated as the phenotype.
+- **Outputs** : Thousands of independent gene subdirectories stored in {subregion}_gene/bim_files/ containing localized PLINK inputs with expression residuals designated as the phenotype.

 ```
 sh 2_build_bims_Amygdala_gene.sh